dorrzun/lu-playground/README.md

 To complete each module, watch the included Youtube video (coming soon...)

 **Tier I: Playing in the Vault**
 - What is Domain Driven Design (DDD)
 - Dependency Injection/Inversion of Control (IOC)
 - Encapsulation, Separation of Concern and Design By Contract
 - JavaDoc: How to use it and why it's important
 - Unit Testing with JUnit 5

 **Tier II: Making Bank (Accounts)**
 - What is Failing Fast?
 - What is a Offensive/Defensive Programming?
 - Polymorphism
 - Encapsulation
 - Separation of Concern
 - Validation Libraries & Annotations

 **Tier III: Bringing Home The Bankon**
-  -Demonstrate the following:
+- Service Oriented Design
-    -Service Oriented Design
+- Complete a business process/workflow from start to finish
-    -Complete a business process/workflow from start to finish
+- TBD

 ### Dependencies
 * This repository uses Gradle to manage its dependencies